nest/nestml/doc/syntax.md

 #### Physical units
 A physical unit in NESTML can be either simple unit or a complex physical unit.
+The idea is based on the Le Système internationale d’unités.
 A simple physical unit is composed of a magnitude prefix and the name of the unit.